 While it’s mostly inconspicuous, your sump pump plays a critical role in protecting your home from water damage by removing groundwater from beneath your home.
 Sump pumps are designed to help safeguard your home’s structure and foundation.
 Without a sump pump, water can rise from the ground beneath your home or from heavy rains and flood your basement, creating a costly and annoying mess.

-How Does a Sump Pump Work?
+How A Sump Pump Works

 Do You Need a Sump Pump in Your Basement?

-- Your basement has frequent wet spots: Flooding isn’t the only way your basement can get wet.
-If your basement floor or walls regularly show signs of dampness, you probably have a problem with your ground water.
+- Your basement has frequent wet spots – Flooding isn’t the only way your basement can get wet.
+If your basement floor or walls regularly show signs of dampness, you probably have a problem with your groundwater.
 This issue typically happens in low-lying areas because they’re more prone to collecting water.
 That’s because the soil has a tougher time draining water efficiently.

-- You get a lot of snow or rain: If you live in a part of the country that gets a lot of snow or rainfall, more groundwater will build up around your home, requiring a sump pump to keep your basement dry and your home safe.
+- You get a lot of snow or rain – If you live in a part of the country that gets a lot of snow or rainfall, more groundwater will build up around your home, requiring a sump pump to keep your basement dry and your home safe.

-If you need help with a sump pump or have any questions, give our Epp Foundation Repair a call to consult with one of our professionals.
+If you need help with a sump pump or have any questions, give Epp Foundation Repair a call to consult with one of our professionals.